philschatz/oer.exports/README.md

     node bin/server.js
         --pdfgen ${PATH_TO_PRINCE_BINARY}
         --phantomjs ${PATH_TO_PHANTOMJS_BINARY}
-        --cnxmlutils ${RHAPTOS_CNXMLUTILS_PATH}

-Then, point your browser to the admin interface at http://localhost:3000/
+Then, point your browser to the admin interface at http://localhost:3001/

 From the admin page use the input box in "Deposit new content from a URL" to point to a CNXML/CollXML file.
 This will pull in and clean up all related documents.